 5. In a growth loop, there is value for customers at every stage, which means there is a revenue opportunity at every stage for the business.

-How to build a high-performing product-led growth loop?
+How do you build a high-performing product-led growth loop?

 By mixing good old marketing, automation, and PLG!